lit/rfcs/rfcs/0001-rfc-process.md

 #### Reviewers

-Different areas of the Lit project have different primary maintainers.
-We will identify them and leadership who can approve RFCs _here_.
+RFCs must be reviewed by Lit project leadership and by project area maintainers.
+Lit project leadership who can approve RFCs are listed in the lit/rfcs repo's [CODEOWNERS](../CODEOWNERS) file.
 RFCs must be approved by leadership before moving to accepted stage and being merged.
+Area maintainers are sometimes identifiable by who is active on certain projects in the lit/lit monorepo, but the Lit team can add the appropriate people as reviews if it's unclear.

 #### Timeline